 Go through the same process with your social media profiles.
 The majority of recruiters (70% according to a survey conducted by CareerBuilder) use social media as a standard part of their recruitment process.
 Remove anything inappropriate and consider tightening up your privacy settings.

 However, don’t forget that social media can also be used as a tool to help you stand out to recruiters.
+Using LinkedIn is the perfect way to enhance your personal brand.
 Do you share any interesting industry news that you come across?
 Or have you been to any relevant events recently that you could post about?

 Follow relevant people within the industry and start engaging with posts by firms you’d like to work for.
 A thoughtful comment left on a Facebook post could help your application stand out to an employer.
 Here are some more tips on using social media as a job seeker.

 If you’re not already on LinkedIn, you’re missing out on a fantastic networking opportunity.
 You can add a lot more detail to your profile than you would be able to include on your CV.
 Even better, you can get endorsements from previous colleagues.
 Once your profile is complete and shows off all your skills and achievements, start making connections within the industry.
 Get involved in any interesting discussions and share any industry-related news that you’ve been reading.
 Showing that you’re actively interested in the industry could give you the edge over other candidates.

 7. Keep an eye on employers you’d like to work for